apercova/atom-path-intellisense/EXTENDED_PROVIDERS.md

 > We refer as extended providers to providers targeted to a specific language or more specific scope selectors and context.

-An extended provider has to be in compliance with the following:
-- Extend base class `BasePathProvider`.
-- Implement following methods:
-  - `canResolve()`
-  - `resolve()`
-  - `activate`. (optional)
-  - `deactivate`. (optional)
-- Optionally use a custom formatter.
-Eg. to trim file extensions.
-  Custom formatters have to be in compliance with the following:
-  - Extend base class `BaseFormatter`.
-  - Implement `format` method in order to format raw suggestions.

 ### [Node.js (https://nodejs.org)](https://nodejs.org) path provider _`Extended`_
 Gives path suggestions for Node.js module imports.
 ##### :muscle: **_Features_**